-The amount of relocation fees due to the tenant by the landlord depends on whether the tenant is an eligible or qualified tenant, the length of tenancy, and the tenant's income.
+The amount of relocation fees due to the tenants by the landlord depends on whether the tenant is an eligible or qualified tenant, the length of tenancy, and the tenant's income.
 Relocation Assistance is paid per unit, not per tenant.
 For relocation amounts, refer to the Relocation Assistance and the HUD Low Income Limits charts on page 3.

-- Qualified tenant A qualified tenant is any tenant who on the date of service of the written notice of termination is 62 years of age or older; handicapped, as defined in Section 50072 of the California Health and Safety Code, or disabled, as defined in Title 42 of the United States Code, Section 423; or who has one or more minor dependent children (as determined for federal income tax purposes). - Eligible tenant Unless a tenant is a qualified tenant as explained above, the tenant is an eligible tenant and is entitled to receive a relocation assistance amount that depends on length of time in the unit and income. - Low Income Tenant A tenant whose income is 80 percent or less of the Area Median In-come, as adjusted for household size, as defined by the U.S. Department of Housing and Ur-ban Development, regardless of the length of tenancy. - Mom and Pop properties may pay reduced relocation assistance payments to their tenants for a good faith eviction for occupancy by the owner or eligible relative, provided that requirements in Section 151.30 of the LAMC are met.
-Only for evictions for occupancy by owner, family or manager. - Single Family Dwellings Owned by Natural Persons When the residential real property is a single-family dwelling subject to the JCO and the owner is a natural person, including natural persons who hold properties in a trust or registered legal entity controlled by that natural person, who owns no more than four dwelling units and a single-family home on a separate lot in the City of Los Angeles: one month's rent that was in effect when the landlord served the written notice to terminate the tenancy, as either a monetary payment or credit.
-Los Angeles Municipal Code Section 151.30(E) shall not apply.
-(LAMC 165.06.A.(6)).
+- Qualified tenant A qualified tenant is any tenant who on the date of service of the written notice of termination is 62 years of age or older; handicapped, as defined in Section 50072 of the California Health and Safety Code, or disabled, as defined in Title 42 of the United States Code, Section 423; or who has one or more minor dependent children (as determined for federal income tax purposes). - Eligible tenant Unless a tenant is a qualified tenant as explained above, the tenant is an eligible tenant and is entitled to receive a relocation assistance amount that depends on length of time in the unit and income. - Low Income Tenant A tenant whose income is 80 percent or less of the Area Median Income, as adjusted for household size, as defined by the U.S. Department of Housing and Urban Development, regardless of the length of tenancy. - Mom and Pop properties may pay reduced relocation assistance payments to their tenants for a good faith eviction for occupancy by the owner or eligible relative, provided that requirements in Section 151.30 of the LAMC are met.